Alright. So you made it to Poland, and you’ve hit the ATM. You’ve got a fistful of złoty.

 If we’re being honest, Polish vodka is the best.
 You might as well buy it here, where you can both find it and pay for it with złoty.
 Any alkohole (al-koh-hol-ay) will be able to fix you up.
+Also, let’s face it – if you bring bottles of vodka home as your friends’ Polish souvenirs, you’ll be the coolest kid at the party.
 Na zdrowie!

 Last, but not least, food:

-This last one, you definitely can’t bring home with you.
+Of all the Polish souvenirs, this one you definitely cannot bring home with you.
 I have a friend who told me a very funny story about having kiełbasa confiscated at customs.
 However, never was there a złoty wasted when spent on a piping-hot plate of pierogi ruskie and a beer after a long day of amber shopping.